JRB-06/Project-Showroom/README.md

 # Features

 # Licensing
 This project is open-source and available under the MIT License.
-See [LICENSE](/LICENSE)for details.
+See [LICENSE](/LICENSE) for details.